This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 My wife and I started a new tradition.
 Usually, on Friday mornings, when we have the morning to ourselves, we explore the streets of Tel Aviv.
 I called this series “Tel Aviv Walks,” and here are the walks:

-1. Allenby Street – in this first walk, we visited Rothschild Boulevard, along Allenby Street, and visited several bookstores.
+1. Allenby Street – In this first walk, we visited Rothschild Boulevard, along Allenby Street, and several bookstores.

 2. Neve Tzedek was the first Jewish neighborhood built (established in 1887) outside Jaffa.
 For years, the area prospered as Tel Aviv grew up around it.
 Years of neglect and disrepair followed, but since the early 1980s, Neve Tzedek has become one of Tel Aviv’s latest fashionable and expensive districts, with a village-like atmosphere.

-3. Dizengoff – from Rabin Square, we headed to Dizengoff Street.
-You can see the street and the old Dizengoff Square.
+3. Dizengoff – From Rabin Square, we headed to Dizengoff Street.
+The street and the old Dizengoff Square can be seen.

 5. City Center – let’s drink juice at Tamara Juice, walk along Bograshov Street, and stop at Habima Theater.